negarineh/json-based-web-service/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The app will restart if you make edits.\
+The app will restart if you make changes.\

 ### `npm test`